Bergerac is back!

 Doctor Who writer Toby Whithouse is set to bring the drama to life, saying it was a “rare honour” to bring back a show as “iconic as Bergerac.”

-Filming for the new six-episode first season will kick off this summer and is described by Broadcaster UKTV as a “modern reimagining” of the show.
+Filming for the new six-episode first season will kicked off in August 2024 and is described by Broadcaster UKTV as a “modern reimagining” of the show.

 The original BBC One series ran for a decade between 1981 and 1991.
-Its mixture of stunning Jersey scenery, glamorous characters and intriguing crimes proved a massive hit with viewers, attracting nearly 15 million viewers at the height of its popularity and resulting in a spike in visitors to the island.
+Its mixture of stunning Jersey scenery, glamorous characters and intriguing crimes proved a massive hit, attracting nearly 15 million viewers at the height of its popularity and resulting in a spike in visitors to the island.

 Want to know more about Bergerac’s official case file, including cast and plot details, release date and more info on characters and locations?
 Then read on!

-Who will be cast in the new reboot?
+Who has been cast in the new reboot?

-The question on everyone’s lips is who will be chosen to play Bergerac, the illustrious TV detective.
+Fans have been waiting with anticipation to hear which actor will be chosen to play the illustrious TV detective.

 Where can I watch the new Bergerac series?